SprInec/SprInec/README.md

 # Hello! 👋

 Welcome to my GitHub profile! ✨
-I'm **SprInec**, An explorer and sharer who is passionate about creativity and technology.
+I'm **SprInec**, an explorer and sharer who is passionate about creativity and technology.

 ## 🚀 About Me